What to Pack For Your Au Pair Adventure Abroad

 • Easy-wash, low-maintenance pieces

-• Relaxed, non-restrictive fits (nothing you have to constantly adjust or tug at)
+• Relaxed, non-restrictive fits that you do not have to constantly adjust

 The best outfits are the ones you barely notice you’re wearing.

-Most of the time you’ll dress casually, but there are situations where you’ll want to look a bit more put-together:
+Most of the time you’ll dress casually, but there are situations where you’ll want to look a bit more put-together at short notice:

 • Meeting other parents at playdates or after-school activities